jindonghuo/Multiphyscs-modelling-of-thermal-plasma-in-Fluent-Solver/README.md

 ## Physcial process
 This project is for the mulitphyscis modelling of thermal plasma, as the secondery development for Fluent Solver, which includes the following physcis

-* Assumption: Fully ionizated plasma in both local thermodybnamic and chemcial equilbrium.
+* Assumption: Fully ionizated plasma in both local thermodynamic and chemcial equilbrium.
 * Gas dynamics
 * Electromagnetics field: charge conservation equation + magnetic vector poisson equation
 * Surface chemical reaction and Species tranprot